brlin-tw/migrate-rootfs-utilities/README.md

 ### migrate-system-data

-The following environment variables are only used in the migrate-system-data utility:
+The following configuration variables are only used in the migrate-system-data utility:

 #### ENABLE_SYNC_WIREGUARD_CONFIG